dysquard/pgpa/README.md

 ## 2. Connect to PC and run script
   Connect your phone to PC via USB cable.

+  Unzip the .zip file to any folder,
+ `
+  YOU MUST UNZIP THE ZIP FILE FIRST!!
+DO NOT OPEN BAT IN ZIP FILE DIRECTLY!!
+  YOU MUST UNZIP THE ZIP FILE FIRST!!
+DO NOT OPEN BAT IN ZIP FILE DIRECTLY!!
+  `
-  Unzip the .zip file to any folder, then double click the `Activate.bat` file to activate your phone.
+  then double click the `Activate.bat` file to activate your phone.
 <p align="center">
     <img src="https://raw.githubusercontent.com/dysquard/pgp/master/4.png"  width="380">
 </p>